egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 ------------------------------------------------------------------------

+Posterior predictive checks from the pilot analysis indicated high levels of zero-inflation with some over-dispersion.
+The final models in the pilot analysis allowed for zero-inflation parameters to differ among plant functional groups (`ziformula = ~ wpfg`) to account for different proportions of zeros among functional groupings, but did not account for over-dispersion.
+Over-dispersion is commonly accounted for by using negative binomial models, which we could potentially fit using groups-specific dispersion parameters using the `glmmTMB` argument `dispformula = ~ wpfg`.
+However, all attempts to fit negative binomial models resulted in non-convergence in our pilot analysis.
+Despite some degree of over-dispersion, given that the zero-inflated Poisson models converged and reliably captured the proportion of zeros in the pilot dataset, we propose using this approach for all models fitted to the full dataset, including any simplified models.

 The two key vegetation response variables have Poisson and binomial families (distributions) as indicated in [section 3.3](#33-describe-approach-for-identifying-model-structure), but will